Native Eyewear Highline Review

 This is another category where testers with smaller faces tended to favor the Highlines over testers with larger faces.
 Some people appreciate the color, and most testers enjoy the feel of these glasses.
 They are fairly versatile.

 However, if you aren't down with the look of smaller sunglasses, you're unlikely to be impressed by the Highline style.
 As one wearer put it, "These don't look as good on me as they feel."
-For a similar look in a larger size, check out the Maui Jim Kahis.
 But if smaller size doesn't deter you or style matters less than functionality, the Highlines might be just the right pair of sunnies for you.

 The Highlines come with two cases that do a pretty good job of protecting your investment.
 The rigid zip case, nearly identical to the one that comes with the Costa Hinanos, provides decent structural protection for your shades.
 It's enough to jam them in a bag and not worry about them again, but we wouldn't recommend driving a car over it or dropping a large boulder on it.
 The case also weighs just 71 grams, which is important for those of us who want to protect our glasses but also need to cut down weight while backpacking.